 We already mentioned how the general public in Denver focuses on their health.
 It is one of the most popular sites for fitness lovers in City Park.
 The park spreads over 330 acres of land across the east of Downtown Denver.
 While this area isn’t as busy as Downtown Denver, it still has loads of visitors throughout the year.

-What makes the city part more special is that it is the home to the Denver Zoo, where you can plan a day out with your children, peers, or just a short trip by yourself.
+What makes the city part more special is that it is the home to the Denver Zoo, where you can plan a day out with your children, and peers, or just a short trip by yourself.
 You will also see Spanish-styled pavilions in this region, which connect directly to Denver’s Museum of Art and Science.
 While you can have fun all day in the park, you can enjoy plenty of other things in this park as well.
 All you need to do is park your car along with the museum building and you will see an epic sunset right in front of you.

 Downtown Brewery Trail Walk